 Trichlorfon (a.k.a.
 Metrifonate) is a is a moderately toxic organophosphate insecticide.
 It can be used against the blood fluke caused by schistosomiasis.
 Trichlorfon is a stomach poison insecticide used on foliage for chewing insects and in dry sugar bait for fly control.
 Above pH 6, Trichlorfon is converted rapidly to dichlorvos, which accounts for its toxicity.
 Due to its toxicity and being metabolised to dichlorvos in plants, it was banned in a number of contries, including those of Europe Union, Brazil, New Zealand, and Argentina.

-Intratec offers professional, easy-to-understand reports examining Trichlorfon production.
+Intratec offers professional, easy-to-understand reports examining Trichlorfon production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q2 2019).
+All reports are based on the most recent economic data available (Q2 2023).